chriscareycode/cosmic-unicorn/README.md

 - If you have multiple Cosmic Unicorns, you can add multiple entries to control them all.
 Make sure to add commas in the right spots so the file is valid JSON format.

-### Edit the config file with your Pico IP address

-If you know the IP address that your pico has, then edit that IP address in the `config-unicorns.json` file.

-If you do not know the IP address, then upload `emoji_paint.py` and run that.
-In the Thonny console it will tell your the IP address if WiFi connection is successful.
-Edit the `config-unicorns.json` with the IP address of your pico and save the config file.

 ### Setup WIFI_CONFIG.py

 This script uses and requires the same WIFI_CONFIG.py that many of the other WiFi examples use.
 That will need to be setup like this: